-The Loan bears interest (i) prior to the Conversion Date, at the Taxable Rate of 4.95% on the 2022A Loan and 5.10% on the 2022B Loan; (ii) on and after the Conversion Date, at the Tax-Exempt Rate of 4.03% on the 2022A Loan and 4.15% on the 2022B Loan and (iii) on and after a Determination of Taxability, at the Taxable Rate, payable semi-annually on June 1 and December 1, beginning on December 1, 2022.
+The Loan bears interest (i) prior to the Conversion Date, at the Taxable Rate of 4.95% on the 2022A Loan and 5.10% on the 2022B Loan; (ii) on and after the Conversion Date, at the Tax-Exempt Rate of 4.03% on the 2022A Loan and 4.15% on the 2022B Loan and (iii) on and after a Determination of Taxability, at the Taxable Rate, payable semiannually on June 1 and December 1, beginning on December 1, 2022.
 Principal payments on the Loan are due annually on each December 1, beginning on December 1, 2022.
 The 2022A Loan matures on December 1, 2038, and the 2022B Loan matures on December 1, 2043.

 The Loan is evidenced by Taxable Notes prior to the Conversion Date and Tax-Exempt Notes from and after the Conversion Date.
 The Taxable Notes are subject to mandatory tender by the Lenders and prepayment by the District on the Conversion Date.
 The District shall provide seven days' prior written notice to each Lender designating the Conversion Date, which date shall occur during the period from September 2, 2023, through and including October 2, 2023.
+The Conversion Date for both Loans occurred on December 1, 2023.